andrewstech/global-jank/README.md

 # global-jank
-A janky version of Global chat for Discord
+A janky version of Global chat for Discord!